nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > With the exception of `EVENT_NAME`, all other parameters are optional.
 The order of parameters are not fixed.
 > `START_DATE_TIME` and `END_DATE_TIME` can be entered in natural language.
 > For date, entering words like today, tomorrow and day after are recognised.
-> For time, entering 7pm, 0700 or 19.30 are recognised.
+> For time, entering 7pm, 0700 or 19.00 are recognised.
 > If no time is entered, it is assumed to start at 00:00 hours and end at 23:59 hours.
-> If only one date parameter is given after “/from”, the start and end dates and time will be the same.
+> If only one date parameter is given after “/from”, the start and end dates will be the same, the default timing will be set 1 hour apart.

 Examples:
 * `add CS2103 Exam /desc final examination @ MPSH3 /from today 4pm > 6pm` <br>